wdi-sf-fall/notes/week_01_fundamentals/day_4_dom_events/README.md

 Write JavaScript that changes the greeting text to "Hi Planet Earth".
 Make it part of your *web app*

+Seems trivial.
+But it might not work as expected.
+Why?

 **Select by tag name**

 	all_li_elems = document.getElementsByTagName("li")